aw-leigh/comfyui-frame-deleter/README.md

 3. Connect the node's `IMAGE` output to the rest of your pipeline.
 4. Run the queue.
 When execution reaches FrameDeleter, it will pause and the UI will become active.
 5. Scrub or step through the frames and press **❌ Drop Frame** on any you want removed.
 Press it again on a marked frame to restore it.
+6. Optionally press **👁 Preview Cut Result** to enter preview mode.
+The scrubber and Prev / Next will remap to only the kept frames, letting you play through the result as it will look after the cut.
+Press **✏️ Back to Editing** to return to normal navigation.
-6. When you are happy with your selections, press **🚀 Confirm Cuts & Resume**.
+7. When you are happy with your selections, press **🚀 Confirm Cuts & Resume**.
 The node outputs the batch with the marked frames removed and execution continues.

 > **Tip:** If you mark every frame by mistake, the node will raise an error rather than silently passing the full batch through.
 Just re-run and keep at least one frame.